botand/Herbarium-embedded/README.md

 psk: <YOUR_WIFI_PASSWORD>
 ```

-This will connect your device to the Wi-Fi when the program start.
+This will connect your device to the Wi-Fi when the program starts.

+To set up the Wi-Fi using BLE, you will need to sent two (2) packet on the `setup_wifi` characteristic.
+The first one should be composed like this: `ssid:<YOUR_SSID>` and the second one: `psk:<YOUR_WIFI_PASSWORD>`

 ### Run the code